AlisanCavus/restaurant-css-framework/README.md

 ### Hi there,

-##### Let me introduce with NomNom.
-NomNom is an Asian Restaurant.
-It has 2 seperated cuisine.
+##### Let me introduce you the NomNom.
+NomNom is an Asian Restaurant focused on two cuisine.
 Japanese cuisine and Thai Cuisine.
-We have two Branches one is in Brussels the other one is in Antwerp.
+We have two branches; one is in Brussels and the other one is in Antwerp.
 ##### Whole project is a made up.
 There is no such place like that.

 ---------
-At first planned the home page and some general styling like background, fonts, colors, etc. At that point I made a navbar that took a hole day and a failure (It was okay only in local view but when it comes to push that stuff in github pages it was a disaster.)
+At first I planned the home page and some general styling like background, fonts, colors, etc. At that point I made a navbar that took a hole day and a failure (It was okay only in local view but when it comes to push that stuff in github pages it was a disaster.)
 So, after that I need a footer and Jumbotron for the home page.
-That things too much time because I need to make it fancy to be able to attract potential customers.
+That thing took too much time because I need to make it fancy to be able to attract potential customers.
 It gave me pain and joy at very same time.
 After that I wanted to use accordion menu.
 In branch section you can reach out the branch informations (locations opening hours etc.) In Reservation page you can make a reservation as expected.
 You can check the photos of restaurant in Gallery with paginations.
 We have 2 branches so there is seperate gallery for each branch.
 Honestly It looks good on large devices but I have to improve these galleries in mobile view.

 I had 4 days to complete it.
 It looks good for now but needs improvements as obvious.
 I wish you will enjoy.